suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 More specifically, this document provides

-- Design for using MOQT data model to carryout MLSD protocol exchange
+- Design for using MOQT data model to carryout MLS protocol exchange
 - Simple counter service interface enabling synchronization of MLS protocol messages.
 - Procedure to derive keys for MOQT object protection when using {{SecureObjects}}.